davidstosik/davidstosik.github.io/src/_posts/2024-01-14-du-pain-du-vin-du-boursin.md

 Getting to the point (I wouldn't want my blog to become one of those sites where recipes are hidden after endless stories), here's the recipe:

 - cottage cheese (I used the "smooth" type, not the "grainy" one)
-- green onions (called konegi - 小ネギ - in Japanese) ; in France I would use ciboulette, obviously
+- green onions (called konegi - 小ネギ - in Japanese) ; in France I would use ciboulette (chives?), obviously
 - parsley
 - garlic
 - black pepper